teched25xp264/teched2025-XP264/exercises/ex1/README.md

 Good to know:
-- For the best experience, please open workflow links into a tab or into a new window (right click).
+- For the best experience, please open workflow links into a separate tab or into a new window (right click).
-- Diagnostic data collection from kyma clusters is done with both Kyma CLI and several Terraform providers, namely:
+- Diagnostic data collection from kyma clusters is done using both Kyma CLI and with several Terraform providers, namely:
   * SAP BTP TF provider
   * kubernetes provider
   * kubectl provider
-- The pre-configured CI/CD workflows are to be manually triggered.
+- The pre-configured CI/CD automation workflows are to be manually triggered.
 They come in two flavors, as:
-  * admin (cluster-wide) and
+  * admin (cluster-wide)
-  * students (namespaced) automation flows:
+  * students (namespaced) flows:

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">